pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 ## Pantheon Page Cache Plugin Configuration

-### Increase the Default Time to Live Value
+### Increase the Default Page Cache Max Age Value

-You can increase the default time to live value to improve the chances that a visitor will request a cached page.
+You can increase the default page cache max age value to improve the chances that a visitor will request a cached page.
 Cached page requests reduce page load times.

 1. Log in to your WordPress site as an administrator.